With the click of a button, a 90-day warranty shrinks to a 30-day warranty.

 It appears that the idea for Digital Altitude may not have started with founder and CEO Force.
 According to a Aug.
 2016 lawsuit, Mobe, a Malaysian company, alleged that Force, who used to work for Mobe, founded Digital Altitude and copied Mobe’s training videos to make the Aspire videos, which are the primary component of the Digital Altitude training program.
 The complaint goes on to state that Force then recruited Mobe affiliates and customers to the Digital Altitude business.
 The parties reached an undisclosed settlement of this lawsuit in October 2017.

-While Digital Altitude is not a DSA member, a 2017 TINA.org investigation found more than 97 percent of DSA member companies engaged in misleading marketing schemes that peddled false and unsubstantiated earnings claims trying to convince prospective distributors to join their MLM network.
+While Digital Altitude is not a The Direct Selling Association (DSA) is the national trade association for direct selling companies. member, a 2017 TINA.org investigation found more than 97 percent of DSA member companies engaged in misleading marketing schemes that peddled false and unsubstantiated earnings claims trying to convince prospective distributors to join their MLM network.
 TINA.org’s probe examined the marketing of every DSA member company as of Nov.
 29, 2017 and found that 137 out of 140 misrepresented the amount of money participants are likely to earn.

 For more of TINA.org’s coverage of MLM companies, click here.